 1. Enjoy the Outdoors

 Even with social distancing recommendations and restrictions in place, there are plenty of options for hiking, picnics, and otherwise enjoying the great outdoors during the summer.
-Walks through the neighborhood and hikes through nature are especially beneficial, as exercise has been shown to aid recovery in a variety of ways, including:
+Walks through the neighborhood and hikes through nature are especially beneficial, as in a variety of ways, including:

 - Creating structure in your routine